We take our pleasure to welcome you to Global Holidays Adventure Pvt. Ltd. We are focused on offering travel servRead more...

 The high desert region truly under Tibetan influence into the remote Trans-Himalayan mountain area, Upper Mustang is a place for nRead more...

 10 Days Ghorepani Poonhill and Ghandruk trekking is a short and best trekkingRead more...

 Suituated in the north east of the Dhaulagiri mountain and in Annapurna Circuit,Read more...

 Everest Base Camp Helicopter tour with Kalapattar landing is designed for those mountain lovers who has very short time pRead more...

 Whats App : +977 9851162503 (Samsher) and +9779851162501 (Surya)

 Max.
 Altitude: 5545 M. (Kalapattar)

 Accommodations: Hotel, Lodge

 Transportation: Flight, Private Vehicle

-Khumbu, where the Everest base camp trekking settels, is populated by the renowned high mountain People, the Sherpa who still follow a customary way of life in this area.
-The Everest base Camp trip allows insight into their lifestyle and associated Buddhist monasteries, really perched in or near settlements Rare wildlife in the stark highlands include the musk deer, Himalayan tahr, snow leopard, snow cock, and pheasant.
+Khumbu, where the Everest base camp trekking settels, is populated by the renowned high mountain people, the Sherpa who still follow a customary way of life in this area.
+The Everest base Camp trip allows insight into their lifestyle and associated Buddhist monasteries, really perched in or near settlements rare wildlife in the stark highlands include the musk deer, Himalayan tahr, Blue Sheep, snow leopard, snow cock, and pheasant.